ryanztung/Portfolio/NBA MVP Prediction/README.md

-# README
+# NBA MBP Finalist Prediction

 This project uses 20 years of NBA statistics to predict the league's MVP finalists in a given season.
-Part one of this project reads and cleans three separate datasets that include general player, team, and MVP stastics from 1991 to 2021.
-After merging all datasets together, the output is a cleaned dataset ready for modeling.
-Using this data, part two trains two machine learning models to predict the league's MVP finalists based on player statistics.
-The project then develops a proprietary error metric to measure model performance and conducts backtesting to assess overall accuracy.
-Feature engineering is then conducted to further minimize the model's error.
-Finally, the model is fed a new dataset of 2022-23 statistics to predict MVP finalists at minimal error.
-In the future, more model tweaking is needed to refine the model predictions even futher.
+The project performs extensive data cleaning and pre-processing before training two supervised learning models.
+The models are then backtested with a proprietary error metric to tune hyperparameters and feature selection.

+## Project Structure

+- **notebooks/**: Contains Jupyter notebooks for data cleaning and model training.
+  - `data_cleaning.ipynb`: Notebook for cleaning and merging various NBA datasets.
+  - `modeling.ipynb`: Notebook for training and evaluating supervised learning models.

+- **data/**: Contains all data files.
+  - `cleaned_data.csv`: Cleaned NBA data from 1991 to 2021, including MVP voting and team statistics.
+  - `mvps.csv`: Player statistics for all players recieivng MVP votes between 1991 and 2021.
+  - `nicknames.csv`: Contains a mapping of three-letter team nicknames to full team names.
+  - `players.csv`: Player statistics for all players between 1991 and 2021.
+  - `stats_2022.csv`: Player and team statistics for the 2022-23 NBA season.
+  - `teams.csv`: Teams statistics for all teams between 1991 and 2021.

+- **.gitignore**: Specifies files and directories to be ignored by Git.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) for details.